This policy states when a visitor to Brown University may be reimbursed for travel expenses.

 Financial Coordinators: Financial Coordinators compile relevant supporting documentation and initiate transactions.

-Payment requests for visitors who are receiving payment for services and/or who want electronic payment :
+3) Payment to visitor receiving payment for services up to $5000 and/or who wants electronic payment (direct deposit):

-If the visitor is paid for services and is a foreign national, refer to the policy on Payments to Foreign Visitors/Nonresident Aliens for additional required documentation.
+- If the visitor is paid for services and is a foreign national, refer to the policy Payments to Foreign Nationals for additional required documentation.